WetHat/MarkdownToHtml/markdown/index.md

 > Unless you are having issues with any of the pre-installed _JavaScript_
 > libraries no action is required.
 >
-> When updating to a new major revision there may be incompatibilities which
+> :warning: When updating to a new major revision there may be incompatibilities which
-> affect existing custom templates and static site projects.
+> affects existing custom templates and static site projects.
 > Make sure to read the upgrade instructions in the release notes.
+>
 > However, you still may want to upgrade existing custom templates and
 > static site projects to take advantage of new functionality.
-> Check out the [release notes](#latest-version) in the module's manifest for details.
+> Check out the [release notes](#latest-version) for details.

 # Quickstart